bnt2025/AngryGenesis/README.md

 # Analysis Setup
 ## Install
+MobaxTerm is a very small Linux GNU environment for Windows, that will be used to import files into ELK.
+* Get in the installer from https://mobaxterm.mobatek.net/download.html

 ELK is cross platform but the instruction will be for windows.
 * Get the ELK installer from https://bitnami.com/stack/elk
 * Follow the instructions for your operating system.